cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

     ...
     ```

-    While you are at it, you can add a test case that catches a duplicated winner player:
+    At this point you can add a test case that catches a duplicated winner player:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/types/genesis_test.go#L86-L101]
     {